 Where to Take Your Emotional Support Animal in San Jose, CA

-The Roy M. Butcher Dog Park is one of the best maintained parks in the city.
+The Roy M. Butcher Dog Park is one of the best maintained parks in the city for emotional support dogs.
 Offering wide open spaces, separated big and small dog areas, and pristine play areas, it’s a great place to meet new pups and friends.

 Another great choice would be Watson Park, a spacious, cool, and clean dog park that offers lots of free fields where your pup can run and have fun while you relax in the shaded breeze.